 MSHN adheres to the MDHHS Medication Assisted Treatment Guidelines for Opioid Use Disorders.
-It is a MSHN expectation that whenever possible, each medication assisted treatment (MAT) provider that offers medication assisted treatment will offers all medications approved and available for Opioid Use Disorders (OUD).
+It is a MSHN expectation that whenever possible, each provider that offers medication assisted treatment will offer all medications approved and available for Opioid Use Disorders (OUD).